For a generation that was already forging its own path, COVID-19 has added an entirely new fork in the road: whether or not to attend traditional...

-While businesses and individuals adapted to a new lifestyle during COVID-19, consumers have paid attention to how companies are handling it.
-As the youngest generation with the greatest buying power, Gen Z will be especially influential as the economy recovers.
+As businesses and individuals adapted to a new lifestyle during COVID-19, consumers—especially Gen Zs—have paid attention to how companies are handling it.
+As the youngest generation with the greatest potential buying power, Gen Z will be especially influential as the economy slowly begins to recover.

 Gen Z has it rough right now (to be fair, we all do).
 Universities shuttered, internships cancelled, job offers deferred, courses and virtual commencement ceremonies—their worlds, their plans, and their futures have turned upside down.